Here are some common questions about TableTop Networking.

 What is the deal with all the tables?

-You will be standing around a small cocktail table of about 5 other business owners.
+You will be standing around a small cocktail table of about 4-5 business owners.
 Each person will be asked to speak one by one around the table you are at.
 When it is your turn, you will be asked to tell us about your business.
 Please come prepared with a one-minute elevator pitch to tell everyone at your table a one-minute talk about your business or what a good lead for your business is.
 When everyone is finished at the table, you will have a couple of minutes to network with them and exchange business cards.
 Our hope is that you make a good connection at each table to contact them later or to make a meeting with them before you leave the event.

 We move to 6 different tables during the event so you will meet a lot of businesses owners… but you will NOT meet EVERYONE there!